'A mother should never ever have to be put in this position': B.C. mom on brink of homelessness

 On the move

 The family moved to Metro Vancouver from Cranbrook, B.C. in 2017, where they lived in subsidized housing.
-Leaving that behind was a tough decision for Paquette, but she felt it was necessary.
+Leaving that behind was a tough decision for Michelle, but she felt it was necessary.

 "We left B.C.
 Housing for market rental — and we've just been trying to survive ever since," she said.

-Since then, she's had three more kids.
-Eleanor and her twin brother, Max, were born in June.
-The family of six has since settled in Chilliwack.
+Since then, she's had three more kids. two of whom were born in June.
+The family of six has since settled in the Fraser Valley.

-Treating both Boden and Eleanor's disabilities on a limited income has been a challenge.
-Paquette has to make weekly trips to Vancouver for medical services, often for days at a time.
+Treating both children's disabilities on a limited income have been a challenge.
+Michelle has to make weekly trips to Vancouver for medical services, often for days at a time.
 The costs of food, fuel, accommodations, and medications have piled up.

 "I'm just overblown with the amount of appointments we have make," she said.
 "We see a pediatrician once a month, a neurologist once a month, physiotherapy, occupational therapy.
 We see a dietitian, we see an ophthalmologist...
 It's put us into a financial crisis."